1 – 4 p.m.

 1 – 3 p.m.

 Dr. Michael A. Verney grew up in the woods of western Massachusetts, where he cultivated a love for history, exploration, writing, and the natural world.
-He earned his B.A. in History at the University of Massachusetts Amherst in 2008.
-In 2009, he enrolled in the Graduate School at the University of New Hampshire (UNH), where he received his M.A. and Ph.D. in History in 2011 and 2016, respectively.
-Between starting college and graduating with his doctorate, he also worked at a documentary film company, a historic house museum, two academic archives, and a replica War of 1812-era privateer.
+Family trips to Cape Cod, Massachusetts, inculcated a love of the sea and its human and natural histories.
+He earned his B.A. from the University of Massachusetts Amherst in 2008 and his M.A. and Ph.D. in History from the University of New Hampshire (UNH) in 2011 and 2016, respectively.
+Between starting college and graduating with his doctorate, he also worked at a documentary film company, a historic house museum, two Universityarchives, and a replica War of 1812-era privateer.

 Drury University faculty member since 2018